tyreecepaul/PatternAnalysis-2025/recognition/ADNI_StyleGAN_Diffusion_48837824/README.md

 The mapping network transforms the input latent vector $z \in \mathbb{R}^{512}$ into an intermediate latent code $w \in \mathbb{R}^{512}$, producing a disentangled representation that improves feature control.
 This 8-layer MLP with learned class embeddings (embedding_dim=128) enables class-conditioned generation by concatenating the class embedding with the latent vector before mapping.
 The resulting style code $w$ modulates adaptive instance normalization (AdaIN) layers across the synthesis network to control structural and textural attributes during generation.

-### Synthesis Network (Generator)
+### Generator

-The synthesis network progressively constructs images from a learned constant (4×4×512), doubling resolution at each stage up to 256×256.
+The generator progressively constructs images from a learned constant (4×4×512), doubling resolution at each stage up to 256×256.
 Each synthesis block includes:

 - **Convolutional layers**: 3×3 convolutions with channel progression (512→256→128→64→32→16)
 - **Noise injection**: Stochastic variability at each resolution while maintaining anatomical fidelity